SkyZone-LLC/react-docs/workshops/clicky-game.md

 6. Once the user's score is reset after an incorrect guess, the game should **restart**.

+7. Add test folder and write couple of test suites for your app.

 - - -

 #### Hints